scipy-conference/scipy_proceedings/papers/stuart_mumford/sunpy_mumford.rst

 Through SunPy's WCS (World Coordinate System) library, which has implemented most of these coordinates systems, SunPy Map objects can transform data between them.
 SunPy maps also provide other core functionality such as routines to rescale, resample, rotate and visualize data and convenience functions for plotting using matplotlib.

-There are many forms of image data that can be stored in a Map.
+There are many forms of image data that can be stored in a `Map`.
 SunPy maps can handle 2D image data as well as 3D image data for both wavelength-composite images and other series, such as time series data.
-All 2D Map types have a common parent which has been designed with the possibility of integrating with the Astropy library's NDdata object.
+All 2D Map types have a common parent which has been designed with the possibility of integrating with the Astropy library's `NDData` object.

-The other main functionality for SunPy's Map type, and other data types, is to provide transparent handling of instrument specific code.
+The other main functionality for SunPy's `Map` type, and other data types, is to provide transparent handling of instrument specific code.
 This code can take the form of translation of non-standard or specific meta data or more complex calibration routines.
 These functions are handled primarily by the implementation of "sources" which are subclasses of the 2D map object, which then hold this specific code.
-This leads to many different objects being in the Map "family", this is why an automated factory class `Map` has been developed to provide the user with a transparent interface for the creation of Maps.
+This leads to many different objects being in the `Map` "family", this is why an automated factory class `Map` has been developed to provide the user with a transparent interface for the creation of Maps.

-It is very simple to create and visualise a map in SunPy 0.3:
+It is very simple to create and visualize a map in SunPy 0.3:

 .. code-block:: python